 They use the most potent and premium ingredients and tract their sources back to ensure that they’re using plants that are free of any added antibiotics or chemicals.
 This means all Purity Labs products are free of fillers, trans fats, preservatives, soy, sugar, dairy, artificial flavors or coloring, and wheat.

 Bronson’s CLA formula is very high potency, with 2250 mg of active CLA per serving.
 The company has been around since the 60s when they were founded by a group of pharmacists who studied the benefits and effects on their patients.

 They source their CLA from safflower oil, and all their supplements are non-GMO.
 Brinson manufactures their supplements in FDA and cGMP certified facilities.

 Their products are manufactured in the USA in a GMP-certified facility.
-Additionally, they use a professionally researched formula and are third-party verified.
+Additionally, they are third-party verified.

 Sheer Strength supplements are manufactured and formulated specifically for the needs of women.
 Each capsule of Sheer Strength Extra Strength CLA contains 1,500 mg of CLA derived from safflower oil.
 They are non-GMO and free of any artificial colors, flavors, or sweeteners.

 They also contain no preservatives, no sugar, no starch, no milk or lactose, no soy, no wheat, no yeast, and no fish.